You’ve heard the saying “slow but steady wins the race”.

 Staying In Touch

 Once you’ve had your meeting and gathered information, it is up to you to find reasons to stay in touch with the person, this is called nurturing your network.
+This is one of the most important aspects of networking and your job search.
+A single meeting will not be enough to keep you top of mind.
 Connecting on LinkedIn is one way to solidify your relationship and makes it easier to keep in touch.
 But you can and should find reasons to reach out to the person you met with.
 Here are some ideas:

 - Provide an update on your exploration/job search